 Its (the News document) exact rendering in the XHTML UI depends, of course, on the theme.
 The default content is designed to operate with the reference themes, so when you modify it, be sure to preserve the tag structure and e.g. the exact attributes of the first DIV tag.
-Also note that the text is DRI, not HTML, so you must use only DRI tags, such as the XREF tag to construct a link.
+Also note that the text is DRI, not HTML, so you must use only DRI tags, such as figure to construct an image or xref tag to construct a link.